 New York also needs to find an upgrade at right tackle.
 Wayne Hunter, 30, is in need of being replaced.
 In the first round, the Jets could target a tackle like Stanford’s Jonathan Martin or Iowa’s Riley Reiff, if either or both declare for the draft.
 Early on Friday night, New York could consider Ohio State’s Mike Adams or Iowa State’s Kelechi Osmele.
 Third-round options include Oklahoma State’s Levy Adcock.

 Additionally, the Jets should consider a wide receiver since Plaxico Burress is not a long-term player.
 Running back could be addressed as well with LaDanian Tomlinson not certain to return.
 Plus, Shonn Greene may be better served as the backup.
-A young nose tackle would also be a route to consider on day two of the draft if Kenrick Ellis' legal issues persist.
+A young nose tackle would also be a route to consider on day two of the draft.
 Those three positions have the potential to be addressed adequately in free agency.

 Reportedly, there will be changes in the coaching staff and that could alter the kind of player that New York will target, but the team should have an offseason with two clear priorities: upgrade the offense and add a pass rusher.